YuBlum/stark-lang/README.md

 ## Constants
 Constants are immutable compile-time known values.

+Keep in mind that everything that is named on the language is either a [variable](#Variables) or a constant.

+So named functions are constants, named structs are constants, named modules are constants and so on.

 ### Constant definitions
 To define a constant use the `def` keyword followed by an identifier and the constant assignment operator `:`.
 After that a compile-time known value must be provided: